-The best air fryers you can buy, plus tips and tricks for newbies
+The 7 best air fryers for 2026, tested and reviewed - Engadget

 Convection ovens

-You can separate most air fryers into two types and each has different pros and cons.
+You can separate most of these machines into two types of air fryers, and each has different pros and cons.
 Convection ovens are usually ovens with air fryer functions and features.
 They might have higher temperature settings to ensure that food crisps and cooks more like actually fried food.
 Most convection ovens are larger than dedicated air fryers, defeating some of the purpose of those looking to shrink cooking appliance surface area.
 Still, they are often more versatile with multiple cooking functions, and most have finer controls for temperatures, timings and even fan speed.

 You may never need a built-in oven if you have a decent convection oven.
 They often have the volume to handle roasts, entire chickens or tray bakes, and simply cook more, capacity-wise, making them more versatile than the pod-shaped competition.